top of page

 - The athlete must attend their scheduled classes.
 Repeated or prolonged unexcused absences may jeopardize their place on team.

-- The athlete must come ready to work, putting forth their best effort.
+- The athlete must arrive on time and ready to work, putting forth their best effort.

 - The athlete must show good team support; letting their teammates know when they did a good job; and encouraging teammates when needed.